 The Labrador came from Canada where they were bred to help fishermen and hunters retrieve their catch.
 They needed a friendly dog that loved to go fetching and also enjoyed being in the water and wouldn’t maul the prey with their teeth.

 The Labrador was brought over to England in the 1800s by some English nobles.
 Now, the English Labrador Retriever is bred mostly for companionship, family dogs as well as for show dogs.

 - Lifespan – 12-14 years

 - Exercise – 30-60 minutes of daily exercise

 - Health – Hip dysplasia, eye diseases, Corneal Dystrophy

 The Siberian Husky is the forbears to the Alaskan Malamute.
-The difference between the Siberian husky and the Alaskan Malamute is that.
-The Siberian Husky is smaller, with ears closer together, softer fur, almond-shaped eyes and has more stamina to run long distances.
+The difference between the Siberian Husky and the Alaskan Malamute is, the Siberian Husky is smaller, with ears closer together, softer fur, almond-shaped eyes and has more stamina to run long distances.

-While the Alaskan Malamute is thicker boned, wider in the chest, and has the ability to drive off polar bears, and is an accomplished short distance runner and is known for its hard work ethic, and a powerful yet elegant gate.
+While the Alaskan Malamute has thicker bones, a wider in the chest, and has the ability to drive off polar bears, and is an accomplished short distance runner and is known for its hard work ethic, and a powerful yet elegant gate.